-For these purposes, the term international arbitration is narrowly defined in Article 2(xi) of the Act on Special Measures concerning the Handling of Legal Services by Foreign Lawyers (Foreign Lawyers Act5) as 'a civil arbitration case which is conducted in Japan and in which all or part of the parties are persons who have an address or a principal office or head office in a foreign state'.
-This definition has given rise to issues in respect of arbitrations between wholly-owned Japanese subsidiaries of foreign parent companies, as such an arbitration may not meet the above definition, preventing the parties to such a case from choosing to be represented by foreign counsel.
-This problem is one of the reasons for the recent consideration of amendments to the Foreign Lawyers Act described in Section II.
+For these purposes, the term international arbitration was narrowly defined in Article 2(xi) of the Act on Special Measures concerning the Handling of Legal Services by Foreign Lawyers (Foreign Lawyers Act)5 as 'a civil arbitration case which is conducted in Japan and in which all or part of the parties are persons who have an address or a principal office or head office in a foreign state'.
+This definition gave rise to issues in respect of arbitrations between wholly owned Japanese subsidiaries of foreign parent companies, as such an arbitration may not meet the above definition, preventing the parties to such a case from choosing to be represented by foreign counsel.

 Tribunal involvement in settlement